sc-ventures/cloudbreak-documentation/docs/images.md

 #### Select a Custom Image in CLI

-In the CLI, to use the custom image when creating a cluster, add the "ImageId" parameter and set it to the uuid of the image(s) registered.
+In the CLI, to use the custom image when creating a cluster, add the "ImageId" parameter and set it to the uuid of a previously registered image.
 For example:

 <a href="../images/images-cli.png" target="_blank" title="click to enlarge"><img src="../images/images-cli.png" width="650" title="CLI JSON file showing images entry"></a>